 Understanding & Achieving

 Understood.org held a panel discussion called, “Dyslexia Understood: Research, Instruction and Awareness.”
-The panel included top experts on dyslexia, who discussed the latest developments in brain research and instructional methods, and addressed how those advances can help children and their families.
-The panelists include Barbara Wilson, cofounder of Wilson Language Training.
+Top experts in the field of dyslexia, including Barbara Wilson, cofounder of Wilson Language Training, discussed the latest developments in brain research and instructional methods, and addressed how those advances can help children and their families.
 To view the recording, click here.

 As the Common Core State Standards and related assessments are implemented across the country, students with dyslexia and their families should know that a critical document highlights key issues related to students with disabilities and provides guidance to both parents and school staff who are assisting students with dyslexia.
 Please visit the International Dyslexia Association’s website to download the Fact Sheet on Common Core State Standards and Students with Disabilities, authored by Barbara Wilson.